memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 __Setup__

-First, we walk through the very basics of installing Zephyr and creating a minimal, skeleton application.
-We'll see how we can compile, flash, and debug an application skeleton, and how Zephyr's _West_ tool fits into all of this.
-We'll improve this setup in a later article, where we'll leverage the true potential of _West_.
+First, we walk through the basics of installing Zephyr and creating a minimal skeleton application.
+We'll see how to compile, flash, and debug an application skeleton and how Zephyr's _West_ tool fits into this.
+We'll improve this setup in a later article, leveraging the true potential of _West_.

 __Kconfig__

 In our skeleton application, we'll already stumble upon the configuration tool [Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html).
-We'll now see how it works and how to explore, modify, and persist so-called _Kconfig symbols_, and will create our own application-specific symbol.
+We'll now see how it works and how to explore, modify, and persist so-called _Kconfig symbols_, and will create our application-specific symbol.
 Since _Kconfig_ is also used to configure build settings, we'll see how to use _Kconfig_ for specifying _build types_.

 __Devicetree basics__

-Zephyr uses a tree data structure called _devicetree_ to describe hardware: All supported microcontrollers and boards are represented by a set of _devicetree sources_, which use their own syntax.
-First, we'll skim through some devicetree files in Zephyr, and then create our own files to explore the devicetree _syntax_.
+Zephyr uses a tree data structure called _devicetree_ to describe hardware: All supported microcontrollers and boards are represented by a set of _devicetree sources_, which use their syntax.
+First, we'll skim through some device tree files in Zephyr and then create our files to explore the devicetree _syntax_.

 __Devicetree bindings__

-After understanding the _devicetree_ syntax, we'll now use so-called _bindings_ to add _semantics_ and therefore _meaning_ to our devicetree.
+After understanding the _devicetree_ syntax, we'll now use so-called _bindings_ to add _semantics_ and, therefore _meaning_ to our devicetree.
 Only via devicetree _bindings_, Zephyr knows how to translate the provided devicetree into source code.
-Creating bindings for our own nodes, we'll look at the generated output, and finally how we can access it via the Zephyr devicetree API.
+Creating bindings for our nodes, we'll look at the generated output, and finally how we can access it via the Zephyr devicetree API.

 __Workspaces__

-Throughout this article series, for the sake of simplicity, we'll mostly use so-called _freestanding_ applications: Such applications require Zephyr's sources to be installed outside of your application.
+Throughout this article series, for the sake of simplicity, we'll mostly use so-called _freestanding_ applications.
+Such applications require Zephyr's sources to be installed outside of your application.
 For professional applications, Zephyr's _West_ tool supports so-called _workspaces_: In workspaces, _all_ sources, their location, and their versions are specified in a _manifest_ file that is used by _West_ to populate the workspace, eliminating references to files outside of the workspace.
-We'll see how we can create a _minimal_ workspace application using _West_.
+We'll see how to create a _minimal_ workspace application using _West_.

 This is where the journey **ends**.
 After this series, you should find it easy - or at least easier - to explore, understand, and apply advanced concepts such as: